LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/exercises.rst

       characters or digits.
    d.
 Add the reversed string (or number) to the array defined in part 'a'.
    e.
 Return the final, reversed array.
-   f. *Be sure to print the results from each exercise in order to verify your
+   f. *Be sure to print the results from each test case in order to verify your
       code*.

 .. admonition:: Sample arrays for testing